onzfonz/comp227/src/content/2/en/part2e.md

 Notice this time that instead of a named color, I used a [**hex color value**](https://www.w3schools.com/colors/colors_hexadecimal.asp) to specify a color in the RGB space.
 If you now add other `li` elements to the application, they will not be affected by the style rule above.

-One final task that we are going to make is to use what is called a **pseudo-class selector**, which is not an actual class, but something that is defined by most browsers.
+One final selector that we are going to use is called a **pseudo-class selector**, which is not an actual class, but something that is defined by most browsers.
-In our case, since we've been doing a lot websites with dark mode, we'll jump on the bandwagon and add this as well here.
+In our case, since we've been doing a lot websites with dark mode, we'll jump on the bandwagon and add this:

 :root {
     color-scheme:dark;